gupalovich/compendium/README.md

-# AlbionBot
+# Compendium

-AlbionBot is a Python-based bot for the popular MMORPG, Albion Online.
-Using image recognition and machine learning, AlbionBot automates resource gathering, transportation, and crafting to help players optimize their in-game experience.

-Built with Domain-Driven Design principles, AlbionBot's codebase is organized into distinct layers that separate business logic from infrastructure concerns.
-The domain layer contains the core logic of the bot, while the infrastructure layer handles external dependencies such as image recognition and database interactions.
+Compendium is a Python-based framework for creating bots using AI vision technology.
+It provides a comprehensive set of tools and libraries to simplify the development of automation bots that rely on image recognition and machine learning.

-Features of AlbionBot include:
+Key Features of Compendium:

-- Automated resource gathering and transportation
-- Crafting automation
+- Powerful AI Vision: Utilize advanced image recognition and machine learning algorithms to analyze and interpret visual data.
+- Flexible Bot Creation: Build bots for various applications and games, leveraging AI vision capabilities for automation tasks.
+- Domain-Driven Design: Apply the principles of DDD to organize your bot's codebase into distinct layers, separating business logic from infrastructure concerns.
+- Extensive Documentation: Access detailed documentation and tutorials to guide you through the bot creation process.
+- Customizable Rules Engine: Define and customize bot behavior using a flexible and intuitive rules engine.
-- Win32 API integration for keyboard and mouse input
+- Win32 API Integration: Seamlessly integrate with the Win32 API to control keyboard and mouse input for precise automation.
-- Image recognition with OCR technology
-- Customizable rules engine for defining bot behavior
+- Scalable and Performant: Design and develop bots that can handle large-scale tasks efficiently.

 ## TODO